-3.32 The Department for the Economy (DfE) recently conducted an analysis of the costs and benefits of SMART metering for electricity supply and concluded that it would be cost beneficial.
+3.39 The Department for the Economy (DfE) recently conducted an analysis of the costs and benefits of SMART metering for electricity supply and concluded that it would be cost beneficial8.
 Work has begun to develop policies on how SMART metering can be delivered and timeframes for delivery.
 SMART metering will provide opportunities to develop alternative tariffs to support the use of renewable electricity and shift consumption to reduce network costs.
-It is likely the SMART metering will begin to be implemented before the end of the current price control.
+It is likely that SMART metering will begin to be implemented before the end of the current price control.
 However, at this stage, the scale of SMART meter penetration and the impact it will have on electricity suppliers' reasonable costs is not known.
-Therefore we intend to determine costs for this price control on the basis of business as usual with the existing meter stock and make provision for the impact of SMART metering as may occur through the Et term of the Licence.
+We therefore intend to determine costs for this price control on the basis of business as usual with the existing meter stock and make provision for the impact of SMART metering as it is defined through the E_t term of the Licence.

-&lt;sup>8 Northern Ireland Smart Meters - Cost Benefit Analysis Report (economy-ni.gov.uk)
+8 Northern Ireland Smart Meters - Cost Benefit Analysis Report (economy-ni.gov.uk)